occisor2/myc/README.md

 ## Project Goals
 - Be able to compile the SubC compiler
-- Produce assembly code for at least two platforms (one being x86)
+- Produce assembly code for at least two platforms (one being x86, next one possibly being a vm I write)
-- Implement some machine idependant code optimimizations: constant folding, common sub-expressions, etc.
+- Implement some machine idependent code optimimizations: constant folding, etc.
 - Implement a good register allocator
 - Produce useful warning and error messages
 - Do not rely on another C compiler's runtime (i.e write a crt0)